lalyos/k8s-sshfront/README.md

 For k8s workshops I prefer to create a dedicated pod for each participant, with all the tools preinstalled.

 I wanted to provide an ssh access directly into the pod, without creating real ssh users on the cluster nodes.
+A containerised version of [gliderlabs/sshfront](https://github.com/gliderlabs/sshfront) is used.

 ## Deployment